- Written by Charles Fiore

 - Category: Network News

-Registration is now closed.
+Registration is closed.

-The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to all writers, in all genres, at all stages of development.
+The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
 For additional information, visit www.ncwriters.org.